Click on a question to see the answer.

-Question: How can I find the present value (lump sum buyout) for alimony?
+Question: How can I find the present value (PV) for spousal support (the lump sum buyout amount)?

 There are two ways to get the present value calculation: